Baghsar Lake

 Baghsar Lake (باغ سر جھیل) is a lake situated at 975 m above sea level in the Samahni Valley of Bhimber District in Azad Kashmir, Pakistan.
 The lake is roughly half a kilometre long and overlooks the Bandala Valley.
 The lake is a popular tourist destination.

 Many local and migratory birds, especially ducks and geese, inhabit the lake.
-The lake is habitat for water lilies, and the surrounding hills are covered by pine trees and lily flowers.
+The lake is a habitat for water lilies, and the surrounding hills are covered with pine trees and lily flowers.

-The area has several archaeological remains since Bhimber fell on the route of the road which Mughal emperors who occasionally visited the Kashmir Valley would travel on.
-The Baghsar Fort built by the Mughals is situated at 3353 feet above sea level.
-Mughal Emperor Jahangir died on his way back from Kashmir Valley near Sarai Sababad in 1627 AD.
-To preserve his body, the entrails were removed and buried here, and the body was transported to Lahore later.
+The area has several archaeological remains, as Bhimber lay on the route used by Mughal emperors travelling to the Kashmir Valley.
+The Baghsar Fort, built by the Mughals, is situated at 3353 feet above sea level.
+Mughal emperor Jahangir died on his way back from the Kashmir Valley near Sarai Sababad in 1627 AD.
+To preserve his body, the entrails were removed and buried here, and the body was later transported to Lahore.

-The four-story granite structure of the fort has played important roles in history during the times of Shah Jahan, Aurangzeb and Ahmed Shah Abdali.
-It is said that the Mughal Emperor Jahangir, on his way back from the Kashmir Valley, fell ill and ultimately died in this fort.
+The four-story granite structure of the fort played important roles in history during the times of Shah Jahan, Aurangzeb and Ahmed Shah Abdali.
+It is said that the Mughal emperor Jahangir, on his way back from the Kashmir Valley, fell ill and ultimately died near this fort.